WalletConnect/walletconnect-docs/docs/web3modal/for-wallets.md

 ## Browser extensions

 Web3Modal supports all [EIP-1193](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md) compliant browser extensions.
 We automatically show installed wallets on the home page of the modal.
-In order to customise your wallets display from default "Injected", please create an issue in [web3modal repository](https://github.com/WalletConnect/web3modal) and provide following information:
+In order to customize your wallets display from default "Injected", please create an issue in [web3modal repository](https://github.com/WalletConnect/web3modal) and provide following information:

 1. Extension name
 2. Extension image / icon